top of page

 Original Medicare covers a wide range of illnesses, ailments, and preventative treatments.
 But under this insurance, you may still end up paying quite a bit more than you were expecting for services that you thought should be better covered.
 For example, hospital stays are covered under Medicare Part A, but only for up to 90 days.
 If you were to contract an illness requiring a more extended stay, you’d face steep medical bills.
 This situation is one of many “gaps” that people often wish were filled.

 Original Medicare is like a dam holding back a reservoir of medical costs you’ll never have to worry about.
-In many cases, these costs don’t affect you if you’re covered by Medicare and continue to pay your premiums.
-But in this same dam are a few leaks—costs that will get passed to you, especially if you’re a frequent user of your Medicare health insurance.
-This is where Medicare Supplement (also known as Medigap) plans help.
+In many cases, these costs don’t affect you if Medicare covers you and you continue to pay your premiums.
+But in this same dam, there are a few leaks—costs that will be passed to you, especially if you’re a frequent user of your Medicare health insurance.
+This is where Medicare Supplement (Medigap) plans help.

 A Medicare Supplement plan is like a private insurance company plugging some of the leakier holes in the dam of Medicare coverage.
 But unfortunately, it’s not free.
 And the more leaks insurance companies fill, the more it will cost you in premiums (monthly payments).
 But in the long run, you can avoid spending a lot of money out of pocket later if you’re willing to pay a little more in premiums in the short term.